simpledotorg/simple-server/README.md

 will generate seed data for 6 months.

+Note:

-Note: For the `development` environment, this will truncate existing data and seed the database from scratch.
+* For the `development` environment, this will truncate existing data and seed the database from scratch.
+* Please refer to `config/seed.yml` to set the multiplier values to control the volume of seed data generated.

 ## Documentation